thechelsuk/thechelsuk/README.md

 A netizen and experienced engineering leader with a passion for people development, building teams, implementing agile methodologies, and focusing on flow and delivery.
 A broad history of working with teams using various programming languages, in fast-paced and regulated environments.

 Has a track record of increasing team morale and motivation through a holistic people development style, recruitment, and introducing new ways of working.
 Has also developed strategies, technical roadmaps, architectural reviews, personal development frameworks, addressing technical debt and reducing cycle times significantly.
+Blogging, Streaming, Developing all on the side.

 - [Ask me anything or just say hello](https://thechels.uk/c/ama)
 - [Follow me on the usual links](https://links.thechels.uk/)